reard96/applied-data-science-python/README.md

 ---

 I'm running the `.ipynb` files offline using [Anaconda Navigator](https://docs.anaconda.com/anaconda/navigator/).
+My work is found in the 'Assignment' `.ipynb` files.